simblechris/loopback-next/docs/site/Context.md

 }
 ```

-Please note that `@inject.filter` has two flavors:
+Please note that `@inject.view` has two flavors:

 - inject a snapshot of values from matching bindings without watching the
   context.
 This is the behavior if the target type is an array instead of Getter
-  or ContextWatcher.
+  or ContextView.
-- inject a Getter/ContextWatcher so that it keeps track of context binding
+- inject a Getter/ContextView so that it keeps track of context binding changes.
-  changes.

-The resolved value from `@inject.filter` injection varies on the target type:
+The resolved value from `@inject.view` injection varies on the target type:

 - Function -> a Getter function
-- ContextWatcher -> An instance of ContextWatcher
+- ContextView -> An instance of ContextView
 - other -> An array of values resolved from the current state of the context